andstatus/game2048/README.md

 # 2048 Open Fun Game

-2048 game with Auto Replay, History and other fun features, Open Source, no ads
+2048 game with Bookmarks, Auto Replay, History and other fun features, Open Source, no ads

 This is [2048 game](https://en.wikipedia.org/wiki/2048_(video_game)) multiplatform implementation